 Special about Sundays in Hong Kong

-They are mostly Filipina and Indonesian domestic helps who come together to enjoy their one day off in what are often 80-hour workweeks.
-Sending as much money home as they can, they spend their Sundays on the streets sharing home-cooked meals.
+They are mostly Filipina and Indonesian domestic helpers who come together to enjoy their one day off in what are often 80-hour workweeks.
+Sending as much money home as possible, they spend their Sundays on the streets sharing home-cooked meals.

 The best time to travel to Hong Kong

-Mid-May and June are still doable too but humidity will already be well over 80% and rain showers are pretty common.
-July until September are when Hong Kong is at its hottest and most humid.
-August is the wettest month and both typhoons and thunderstorms are pretty common from mid-May until late September.
+Mid-May and June are still doable.
+But humidity will already be well over 80%, and rain showers are pretty standard.
+July until September is when Hong Kong is at its hottest and most humid.
+August is the wettest month, and typhoons and thunderstorms are common from mid-May until late September.

-The best time to visit Hong Kong for some general sightseeing would be from October until early December but do know that prices are also at their highest then.
+The best time to visit Hong Kong for some general sightseeing would be from October until early December.
+But beware that prices are also at their highest then.

-The famous Spring Festival and Lantern Festival take place in January/February.
+The famous Spring Festival and Lantern Festival take place in January and February.

 Where to stay in Hong Kong